-For a limited time, ACCT Members will recieve Advancing a Jobs-Driven Economy: Higher Education and Business Partnerships Lead the Way FREE with any ACCT purchase.
+For a limited time, ACCT Members will receive Advancing a Jobs-Driven Economy: Higher Education and Business Partnerships Lead the Way FREE with any ACCT purchase.
 Simply add it to your cart from the online store in the Member Portal.

 This guide offers an update to our 2011 guide, Financial Aid 101, providing detailed explanations of a variety of aid programs, including changes to programs and information on programs that have emerged as important alternate sources of aid for community college students.
 We also present information that is particularly important to institutional leaders looking to advocate for their students and colleges, and offer recommendations on how they can effectively approach this important work.